-Recent work in this area is in collaboration with Prof. Patricia Davies at Herrick Labs.
+Some of our recent work in this area is in collaboration with Prof. Patricia Davies and her students at Herrick Labs.

-This project, in collaboration with Prof. Daniel Strauss of the Systems Neuroscience and Neurotechnology unit of the University of Applied Science and the University of the Saarland, focuses on identifying and relating central and autonomic nervous system activity associated with the direction of selective attention.
+Much of this work is conducted in collaboration with Prof. Daniel Strauss of the Systems Neuroscience and Neurotechnology unit of the University of Applied Science and the University of the Saarland, and focuses on identifying and relating central and autonomic nervous system activity associated with the direction of selective attention.